junxit/us-congress-bills-115/metadata.md

 - 2018-04-24 — Mr. Webster (FL) moved to suspend the rules and pass the bill, as amended.
 - 2018-04-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 16 (Roll no. 149). (text: CR H3489)
 - 2018-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 16 (Roll no. 149).(text: CR H3489)
+- 2018-04-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.